LiamAEdwards/SS14-Docker-Linux-Server/README.md

 </div>

----

-⚠️ **DISCLAIMER**: This Docker deployment is currently in its early stages and **has not been thoroughly tested**.

----

-### 📖 Overview
+### Overview

-This project is for those who prefer containerized solutions, making server deployment and management a breeze.
+This project is for those who prefer containerized solutions.
 It's based on the [official documentation](https://docs.spacestation14.com/en/general-development/setup/server-hosting-tutorial.html) but wrapped up in a Docker container for convenience.

-### 🚀 Quick Start
+### Quick Start

 1. **Clone the repository**